Ty-Chen/NanoEV/README.md

 # nanoev
-nanoev is a simple async event library.
+nanoev is a simple async event library， original version is from [here](https://github.com/zhuyie/nanoev).